limj0987/Tspecies/README.md

 [Divergence Time Calculation: T = (Ks_mean/2μ) - 2Ne]
 ```

-## Example Output
+## Output Example

 ```
-The predicted number of effective population size is around 45218 Estimated divergence time of the species: 1.32e+06 (in generations)
+The predicted number of effective population size is around 22609 Estimated divergence time of the species: 1.32e+06 (in generations)
 ```

 ## Model Specifications

-- 23 pre-trained GAM models covering *μ* from 1e-10 to 1e-7
+- 23 pre-trained GAM models covering *μ* from 1e-10 to 1e-7.
+All the datasets used in Tspecies are includeded in `inst/extdata` , which are versioned.
-- Automatic model selection based on *μ* value
+- Automatic model selection based on *μ* value.
-- Nonlinear relationship between *Ks* variance and *Ne*
+- Nonlinear relationship between *Ks* variance and *Ne*.

 ## Example Used in Paper